-Not so long ago there was a very popular article circulating on the internet, promoting the idea that most of the medieval fairy tales date all the way to the Bronze age, if not even further than that.
-This idea is very plausible and hardly surprising – we know for sure that some religious and mythological ideas have survived for tens of thousands of years, all the way from the Paleolithic period.
+Not so long ago, there was a very popular article promoting the idea that most of the medieval fairy tales date all the way to the Bronze age.
+This idea is plausible and hardly surprising.
+Some religious and mythological ideas must have survived for tens of thousands of years.

-A good example for this claim are the Venus figurines.
-The oldest one, the Venus of Hohle Fels is dated to some 40.000 years BC, and yet, this type of figurines continued to be produced al the way to the late Neolithic period, and even Bronze age.
-The same goes for Paleolithic flutes, where again in the case of Hohle Fels, we see the oldest example of the Pentatonic scale (!)
-Let’s not forget also a lion-man of the Hohlenstein-Stadel (40.000 BC) and bull-headed figure of the Chauvet cave, strange hybrids that continued to appear throughout the world’s mythology and may have even been the prototypes for the first Zodiac.
+Venus figurines are good examples.
+The oldest one, the Venus of Hohle Fels dates to some 40,000 years BC.
+And yet, similar figurines survived to the late Neolithic period and even the Bronze age.
+The same goes for Paleolithic flutes.
+Again in the case of Hohle Fels, we see the oldest example of the Pentatonic scale (!)
+Let’s not forget also a lion-man of the Hohlenstein-Stadel (40,000 BC) and bull-headed figure of the Chauvet cave.
+These strange hybrids continued to appear throughout the world’s mythology and may have even been the prototypes for the first Zodiac.

-These are just some of the examples, but they are good enough to illustrate that we can be pretty sure that it was not only the basic technology that was transmitted from generation to generation for the last 50.000 years, but also the whole set of traditions and religious beliefs.
+These are just some examples.
+And they illustrate that we can be pretty sure that for the last 50,000 years, people shared more than just the basic survival skillset.
+It came with a whole set of traditions and religious beliefs.

-In this case, we can ask ourselves the following question – If we know that Paleolithic people coexisted with the Neanderthals for thousands of years, can we expect to see some memories of this period in the ancient mythology?
+In this case, we can ask ourselves – If we know that Paleolithic people coexisted with the Neanderthals for thousands of years, can we perhaps see some memories of them in our ancient mythology?

-Namely, it is well known that precisely in this period – some 40.000 years BC, humans and Neandertals had coexisted in Northern Europe.
-Until recently, it was believed that this period lasted for some 5.000 years, after which Neanderthals went extinct.
+Namely, precisely in this period – around 40,000 BC, humans, and Neandertals had coexisted in Northern Europe.
+Until recently, scholars assumed that this period lasted for some 5,000 years, after which Neanderthals went extinct.

-However, the recent archaeological findings of Neanderthals in Gibraltar have shown that in this part of the world, a small group had survived all the way until 22.000 BC.
-This simply means that even though they remained in very small numbers, Neanderthals lived amongst humans for at least 20.000 years!
-I guess that it would be only natural that living with other, different humanoid beings for such a long period would leave a huge imprint in human consciousness, resulting in stories and myths of which some may have even survived to our days.
+However, the recent archaeological findings of Neanderthals in Gibraltar have proved this theory wrong.
+In this part of the world, a small group of Neanderthals had survived until 22,000 BC.
+This simply means that even though in very small numbers, Neanderthals lived amongst humans for at least 20,000 years!
+I guess that living with other, different humanoid beings for such a long period would leave a huge imprint in human consciousness, resulting in stories and myths of which some may have even survived to our days?

-It is interesting to note that the grotesque appearance of a troll matches very closely the appearance of a Nenaderthal, as described by the modern science:
+Interestingly, a grotesque appearance of a troll matches very closely the appearance of a Neanderthal, as described by modern science:

-“Neanderthal anatomy differed from modern humans in that they had a more robust build and distinctive morphological features, especially on the cranium, which gradually accumulated more derived aspects as it was described by Marcellin Boule, particularly in certain isolated geographic regions.
-These include shorter limb proportions, a wider, barrel-shaped rib cage, a reduced chin, and a large nose, which was much larger in both length and width, and started somewhat higher on the face, than in modern humans.“
+“Neanderthals had a more robust build than humans and distinctive cranium.
+Other features include shorter limbs, a wider, barrel-shaped rib cage, a reduced chin.
+They also had a large nose, much larger in both length and width, and started somewhat higher on the face.“

-Moreover, the body od Neanderthals was built to endure colder climate, and this is why their last stand was in Northern Europe, not far from the region where the myths of Trolls originated.
-As for their extinction, one theory states that they were either exterminated by humans in the territorial warfare or simply had no resistance to African pathogens that came with modern humans.
+Moreover, the body of Neanderthals was built to endure a colder climate.
+This is why their last stand was in Northern Europe, not far from the region where the myths of Trolls originated.
+As for their extinction, one theory states that humans exterminated them in territorial warfare, or they simply had no resistance to African pathogens that came with modern humans.

-The other theory suggests that they had disappeared in the process of interbreeding with modern humans.
-The truth is probably somewhere in between, but in the case of the second theory, it is interesting to have another look at the Norse mythology and the story of Changelings.
+Another theory suggests that Neanderthals had disappeared in the process of interbreeding with modern humans.
+The truth is probably somewhere in between.
+But in the case of the second theory, we have to look back to Norse mythology, and the story of Changelings.

 According to Wikipedia:

 The second suspect would be Giants.
-This is a much more common motif that appears in virtually all cultures and it is beyond the reach of this short article to illustrate all interesting examples.
-It is also likely that not all of the Giant myths can be related to Neanderthals, as even the appearance of the Norseman in middle ages would be considered “gigantic” to other nations, but it is also a fact that the Norse themselves had myths of the giants, the so-called Jötunn, who are closely related to Trolls.
+This is a much more common motif that appears in virtually all cultures.
+It is beyond the reach of this short article to illustrate all interesting examples.
+It is also likely that not all of the Giant myths relate to Neanderthals.
+Even the appearance of the Norseman in the middle ages would be “gigantic” to other nations.
+But it is also a fact that the Norse themselves had myths of the giants, the so-called Jötunn, who are closely related to Trolls.

-The other matching fact is that Giants, just like the Trolls, and what we know of the last Neanderthals, usually lived in remote places and caves.
-In Slavic languages, the word for giant is “div” and wilderness is “divljina” which would mean “the realm of the giants”.
-Numerous Slavic myths tell of the heroes who went on a quest in a wilderness or a cave to kill a giant.
-The similar analogy can be made between the word “jungle” and “giant” or “gin” from Arabic sources.
+Giants, just like the Trolls, (and what we know of the last Neanderthals), usually lived in remote places and caves.
+In Slavic languages, the word for giant is “div”.
+The word for wilderness is “divljina” which would mean “the realm of the giants”.
+Numerous Slavic myths tell of the heroes who went on a quest to kill a giant.
+There is a similar analogy between the word “jungle” and “giant” or “gin” from Arabic sources.